|

 SWCPC 92

-practice in Breckenridge, Texas in 1921.
-Jones received an appointment as district judge
+opened a practice in Breckenridge, Texas in 1921.
+Jones received an appointment

 Jones, Helen DeVitt